hachmannlab/chemlg/README.md

 # ChemLG – A Molecular and Materials Library Generator for the Enumeration and Exploration of Chemical Space
 ChemLG is a smart and massive parallel molecular library generator for chemical and materials sciences.

-Program Version: 0.7
+Program Version: 0.9

-Release Date: Nov 10, 2019
+Release Date: Aug 20, 2020

 With contributions by:
-Janhavi Abhay Dudwadkar (UB): Jupyter GUI
+Gaurav Vishwakarma (UB): Genetic Algorithm, Code Redesign and Maintenance Janhavi Abhay Dudwadkar (UB): Jupyter GUI

 ## Code Design:
-ChemLG is developed in the Python 3 programming language and uses OpenBabel (2.x) and its Python extension, Pybel for handling molecules.
+ChemLG is developed in the Python 3 programming language.
 The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.

 ## Documentation:
 ChemLG documentation can be found here https://chemlg.readthedocs.io/en/latest/

 ## Installation and Dependencies:
-The dependencies for ChemLG are OpenBabel(2.x) and MPI4Py.
+The dependencies for ChemLG are OpenBabel 3.0 and MPI4Py.
 It is recommended that these two dependencies are installed in a virtual environment prior to installing ChemLG.
 We suggest the following conda installations:

     conda create --name my_chemlg_env python=3.6
     source activate my_chemlg_env
-    conda install -c openbabel openbabel
+    conda install -c conda-forge openbabel
     conda install -c anaconda mpi4py
     pip install chemlg